πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 // void scanf(char *fmt, int *p){ *p = input_value; }

-⚠️ Common mistake: If you forget & and write scanf("%d", a);, scanf treats a's (indeterminate) contents as an address, writing to an unexpected location, which can crash the program.
+⚠️ Common mistake: if you forget the & and write scanf("%d", a);, scanf will treat a's (indeterminate) contents as an address and write to some random location in memory β€” a reliable way to crash your program.

-swap function β€” a classic pointer example
+The swap function β€” a classic pointer example

-Pass-by-value cannot swap!
+Pass-by-value can't swap!

-void swap(int a, int b){ ... } does not change the caller's variables.
+void swap(int a, int b){ ... } won't affect the caller's variables β€” only the local copies inside the function get swapped.

 // receive pointers and swap the values they point to